Yakimych/articles/when-typescript-lies/README.md

 const deserializedEvent: SomeEvent = JSON.parse(serializedEvent);
 ```

-This seems like a reasonable operation, and TypeScript will not fight us along the way, even though we could potentially assign any type to `deserializedEvent`.
+This seems like a reasonable operation, and TypeScript will not fight us along the way.
 However, because the date is stringified into... well... a string, the parsed type is in fact `{ description: string; date: string; }`.
 Moreover, this would painfully crash at runtime if we try to call e.g. `getDate()` on this "date": `Uncaught TypeError: deserializedEvent.date.getDate is not a function`.

 ![Intellisense tells us getDate() exists and is safe to use, but it crashes at runtime](https://user-images.githubusercontent.com/5010901/61804139-b123f680-ae33-11e9-9b4c-0ea840b34a8d.png)

 ![Runtime errors when trying to call getDate() on an actual string](https://user-images.githubusercontent.com/5010901/61803814-2642fc00-ae33-11e9-89f3-f292122a460a.png)

-This is not really a problem with TypeScript itself, or JavaScript for that matter, rather a consequence of how strings are represented in JSON.
+This is not really a problem with TypeScript itself, or JavaScript for that matter, rather a consequence of how dates are represented in JSON.
 This is, however, an example of a situation when TypeScript gives us false confidence in what we can and cannot do at a certain place in the code.

 ## How to make it honest